Banking Regulation 2025

 Requirements on shareholdings and change of control in banks in India are governed by the BRA and the RBI (Acquisition and Holding of Shares or Voting Rights in Banking Companies) Directions, 2023.

-• The BRA and the RBI (Acquisition and Holding of Shares or Voting Rights in Banking Companies) Directions, 2023 provides that acquisition of 5% or more of the paid-up capital of a bank or total voting rights of a bank requires the prior approval of RBI (this is not applicable to foreign banks operating through a branch in India and banks established under specific statutes).
+• The BRA and the RBI (Acquisition and Holding of Shares or Voting Rights in Banking Companies) Directions, 2023 provide that acquisition of 5% or more of the paid-up capital of a bank or total voting rights of a bank requires the prior approval of the RBI (this is not applicable to foreign banks operating through a branch in India and banks established under specific statutes).

 • Any person acquiring 5% or more is required to make an application to the RBI in a prescribed form.
-The RBI undertakes a due diligence to assess the “fit and proper” status of the applicant.
+The RBI undertakes due diligence to assess the “fit and proper” status of the applicant.

-• Persons from Financial Action Task Force (FATF) non-compliant jurisdictions are not permitted to acquire major shareholding (ie, 5%) in the banking company.
+• Persons from Financial Action Task Force (FATF) non-compliant jurisdictions are not permitted to acquire a major shareholding (ie, 5%) in the banking company.

-The following limits apply on shareholding.
+The following shareholding limits apply.

 • For non-promoters: